DattaRahegaonkar/Climate-Cast/README.md

 # Overview

-- This weather web app project is a demonstration of my skills in HTML, CSS, and JavaScript, and my interest in integrating APIs to enhance user experiences.
+- This weather web app project is a demonstration of my skills in REACT, and my interest in integrating APIs to enhance user experiences.